WildFit: Autonomous In-situ Model Adaptation for Resource-Constrained IoT Systems: Evaluation

 \textbf{Impact of the Number of Animal Objects.} Background-aware data synthesis requires a repository of animal objects stored on device for data synthesis.
 More animal objects per class introduces higher storage overhead but improves synthesized image diversity and thus improves fine-tuning performance.
 Table~\ref{tab:ablation_tr_size} evaluates the effect of the number of animal objects per class stored on the device.
 The model is trained once using only synthesized data (generated from 250 backgrounds), without incorporating the BDD, CDD, or Drift Validation modules.
 The results highlight \pjn{}'s robustness to reduced training data; as the number of training instances per class decreases from 350 to 100, \pjn{} shows only a 3.0\% drop in accuracy.

 \mypar{Impact of Parameters to Fine-Tune} Table~\ref{tab:layer_accuracy} summarizes the impact of parameters to fine-tune on accuracy and one-iteration latency, averaged across 27 test locations in the D2 dataset.
-Fine-tuning the Fully Connected (FC) layers, biases, and Batch Normalization layers achieves an effective balance between accuracy and latency for on-device fine-tuning.
+Fine-tuning the Fully Connected (FC) layers, biases, and Batch Normalization (BN) layers achieves an effective balance between accuracy and latency for on-device fine-tuning.
+In particular, updating the BN layers is inspired by techniques from the Test-Time Adaptation (TTA) literature.
 The training latency for updating only the FC layers and biases is comparable to our approach, but including Batch Normalization layers adds a 1.6\% accuracy improvement.
 While training only the FC layers offers faster performance, it results in a significant 6.7\% accuracy drop compared to our approach.

 \mypar{Impact of Synthesis Techniques} Table~\ref{tab:synthesis_techn} highlights how each technique in background-aware data synthesis improves fine-tuning performance. results are averaged across 27 test locations in the D2 dataset.
 Random placement is a baseline where a sampled animal object is randomly placed on a background image.
 Location-preserving technique provides an 1.1\% accuracy boost.
 Herd-awareness further improves accuracy by 1.7\%, and time-preserving synthesis adds an additional 1.2\%.